Romans 10:1

 For with the heart, he believes for righteousness; and with the mouth, he confesses for salvation.

 Paraphrase: Now these are the conditions of the covenant of grace, and this is the gospel which we preach.
 Internally and invisibly, a person’s heart believes the truth of the gospel message and seeks forgiveness in the sacrifice of Christ.
 By this, they receive the gift of righteousness and are justified.
-Externally and visibly, the same person comes before the church, makes a public profession of his faith, comes under the waters of baptism, and participates in our Lord’s meal of remembrance.
-What a change is here worked!
+Externally and visibly, the same person comes before the church, makes a public profession of his faith, comes under the waters of baptism, and is given a place among the people of God.
+What a change this is!
 All of heaven and earth stand amazed at what God does when He calls a soul out of death and into life.
 The unrighteous and sinful person is declared righteous in the court of heaven.
 He is joined to Jesus Christ, cleansed and baptized by the Holy Spirit, and received into the family of God, and given all the rights and privileges of a son.
 It is a new creation (Galatians 6:15); a new birth (John 3:3); the old things have passed away; behold, new things have come.
 (2 Corinthians 5:17) Truly, this is the LORD’S doing, and it is marvelous in our eyes.
 (Psalm 118:23)

 Comments: